istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     $ kubectl apply -f <(istioctl kube-inject -f @samples/bookinfo/platform/kube/bookinfo-add-serviceaccount.yaml@)
     {{< /text >}}

-> If you are using a namespace other than `default`, use `istioctl -n namespace ...` to specify the namespace.
+> If you are using a namespace other than `default`, use `kubectl -n namespace ...` to specify the namespace.

 * There is a major update to RBAC in Istio 1.0.
 Please make sure to remove any existing RBAC config before continuing.